 To carry out this process, there are three types of RNA: messenger RNA, ribosomal RNA and transfer RNA.
-It is the transfer RNA that is responsible for delivering the correct amino acids to the translation site.
+It is the transfer RNA, also called tRNA, that is responsible for delivering the correct amino acids to the translation site.

 The Three Types of RNA

 Messenger RNA (mRNA) functions as the blueprint for protein synthesis, and directs the process.
 Ribosomal RNA (rRNA) functions as the factory, providing the structure for the synthesis process and performing the bonding work.

-The cell’s deoxyribonucleic acid (DNA) contains all the genetic material of the cell, comprised of segments called genes.
+The cell’s deoxyribonucleic acid (DNA) contains all the genetic material of the cell comprised of segments called genes.
 Each DNA gene contains the instructions for producing a specific protein.

 The rRNA also carries the enzymes required to bond the amino acids together.
 The rRNA attaches to the strand of mRNA, moving along like a zipper as it binds the amino acids together.
 Multiple mRNAs can be attached and working simultaneously at different points along the mRNA strand.

 There is at least one tRNA for each type of amino acid.
 The tRNA is relatively small and resembles the configuration of a clover leaf.
 Each tRNA has a nucleotide triplet, called an anticodon.
 This anticodon is the opposite match for one codon on the mRNA.

 The Protein Synthesis Process

-The tRNA move about the cytoplasm picking up the amino acid that corresponds to their anticodon and transporting it to the ribosome.
-The tRNA read the mRNA, attempting to find a corresponding match between their specific anticodons and the next codon on the mRNA.
+The tRNA move about the cytoplasm picking up the amino acid that corresponds to their anticodon and transports it to the ribosome.
+The tRNA reads the mRNA, attempting to find a corresponding match between their specific anticodons and the next codon on the mRNA.
 When a match is made, the matching tRNA releases its amino acid to the rRNA.